tedcline/ezRA/README.md

 Interested folks on [GitHub](https://github.com/tedcline/ezRA) would left-click on the top right Green "Code" button and probably choose "Download ZIP" (about 30 MBytes, probably as "ezRA-master.zip" into your local "Downloads" directory).
+Then start exploring the many PDF files in your  ezRA/doc  directory.
+Also the videos listed below.

 =============================================